-BERLIN: A German court Friday (Jun 14) fined two gynaecologists for offering information publicly on how they carry out abortion services, despite the recent easing of a Nazi-era law banning practitioners from advertising of pregnancy terminations.
+BERLIN: A German court Friday (Jun 14) fined two gynaecologists for offering information online about their abortion services, rekindling an emotional row over a Nazi-era law banning practitioners from advertising pregnancy terminations.

-German law allows abortions but effectively discourages them through various hurdles, including the law in question, article 219a, which dates to May 1933, shortly after Adolf Hitler took power in Nazi Germany.
+German law allows abortions but effectively discourages them through various hurdles, including the law in question, Article 219a, which dates to May 1933, shortly after Adolf Hitler took power.

 After an uproar over another recent case, the government early this year lifted a blanket ban on publicising abortion services.

 Under the eased rules, gynaecologists, hospitals and public health services are allowed to share essential information about where women can terminate unwanted pregnancies.

 However, the two gynaecologists, Bettina Gaber and Verena Weyer, still fell foul of the amended law because they "not only provided information about whether but also about how the termination of pregnancy is carried out", the Berlin court said.

 "Doctors should in principle only indicate that they carry out abortions," added the court, imposing a fine of €2,000 (US$2,250) on each gynaecologist.

 On their website, the doctors said they offered "medicinal, anaesthesia-free abortion" in a "protected environment".

 Both defendants voiced disappointment at the ruling and said they would mount an appeal.